Paradoxdruid/biochemistry-protocols/README.md

 Currently, protocols documents are divided into directories based on their molecular/chemical target.
 This organization is likely to be revisited in the future, and a more formal organization system to be adopted.
 Suggestions are welcome!

+A short list of all current Protocols is available in [CURRENT.md](CURRENT.md)

 ## Contributing

 Contributions are very, very welcome.
-For corrections, problem reports, troubleshooting requests, or other modifications to existing reports, please use the "Issues" feature of this repository.
+For corrections, problem reports, troubleshooting requests, or other modifications to existing reports, please use the [Issues](https://github.com/Paradoxdruid/biochemistry-protocols/issues) feature of this repository.

-New contributions please submit following the format specified in [TEMPLATE.md](TEMPLATE.md)
+New contributions please submit a [pull request](https://github.com/Paradoxdruid/biochemistry-protocols/pulls) following the format specified in [TEMPLATE.md](TEMPLATE.md)

 ## Citing